GitGuardian/ggshield/README.md

 Configuration in `ggshield` follows a `global>local>CLI` configuration scheme.

-Meaning options on local overwrite or extend global and options on CLI overwrite or extend local.
+Meaning options on `local` overwrite or extend `global` and options on CLI overwrite or extend local.

 `ggshield` will search for a `global` config file in the user's home directory (example: `~/.gitguardian.yml` on Linux and `%USERPROFILE%\.gitguardian` on Windows).

-`ggshield` will recognize as well a `local` config file in the user's working directory (`./.gitguardian.yml`)
+`ggshield` will recognize as well a `local` config file in the user's working directory (example: `./.gitguardian.yml`).

+You can also use the option `--config-path` on the main command to set another config file.
+In this case, neither `local` nor `global` config files will be evaluated (example: `ggshield --config-path=~/Desktop/only_config.yaml scan path -r .`)

 A sample config file can be found at [.gitguardian.example](./.gitguardian.example.yml)